OGalOz/cello/README.md

 # cello

+This is a KBase wrapper for CIDAR LAB's program Cello.

+Information regarding base plasmid choices:

 If you choose "None" as your Base Plasmid, the program will only return a circuit, and it will not perform any simulations.